sqlitebrowser/sqlitebrowser/README.md

 ### Fedora

-For Fedora version 21, 22, 23 and rawhide (i386 and x86_64) you can install
+For Fedora (i386 and x86_64) you can install by issuing:
-by issuing:

     $ sudo dnf install sqlitebrowser